Hagtronics/statistics-scripts/general-statistics-python/readme.md

-# Full Classical Statistics Analysis Python 3.9 program with an interactive GUI
+# A Full, Classical Statistics Analysis program in Python 3.9 with an interactive GUI
 GUI implemented with:   PySimpleGUI    https://github.com/PySimpleGUI

 When run, the program opens a simple to use interactive GUI that does statistical analysis on a CSV file.